rafaelkyrdan/in-scalaz/README.md

 semigroup with and identity element.
 A monoid must contain at least one element.
 M o n o i d - law requires on + and 0.

+`F o l d a b l e` - means that contains something that already has a monoid instance.